RPiks/pico-hf-oscillator/README.md

 1. Install Raspberry Pi Pico SDK.
 Configure environment variables.
 Test whether it is built successfully.

-2. git clone this repository. cd pico-DCO ; ./build.sh
+2. git clone this repository. cd pico-hf-oscillator ; ./build.sh
-Check whether output file ./build/pico-DCO.uf2 appears.
+Check whether output file ./build/pico-hf-oscillator.uf2 appears.

 3. Prepare the surrogate antenna (if you possess an SSB receiver) or pin-out for an oscilloscope or a spectrum analyser.
 The default output pin is GPIO6.